5 Staff Retention Strategies to Keep Your Employees Happy

 In today’s economy, it’s more important than ever for small businesses to know how to retain employees.
 Most small business owners don’t have the time or resources to continually hire and train new employees, which is why you should focus on keeping your existing staff.
-When employees are loyal and engaged, profits are usually higher.
-Well-treated employees miss less work, perform better and are more supportive of changes, so following staff retention strategies is crucial.
-Here are a few tips on how to keep employees happy:
+When employees are loyal and engaged, they are less likely to pursue a new position at a different company.
+According to the Gallup, satisfied employees are 59 percent less likely to look for a new job in the next 12 months.

 Building a strong relationship between you and your employees should be a priority.
 As a small business owner, you should set clear boundaries, demonstrate leadership and provide direction for employees.
 Also, allowing employees to voice their ideas and concerns will make your small business a better place to work.